How much sleep do you need to keep your brain healthy? Being Patient dives into the research.

-There is no magic number of hours per night everyone needs to sleep in order to keep the brain healthy.
-But there are a few science-backed factors to consider when it comes to figuring how much sleep you should be getting.
+How much sleep do you need to keep your brain healthy?
+Here’s what the science says: 1) Not getting eight hours?
+Don’t panic: There is no one, magic number of hours per night that everyone needs to sleep in order to keep the brain healthy.
+2) There are, however, a few research-backed factors to consider when it comes to figuring how much sleep you should be getting.

 Scientists have analyzed the sleeping habits of millions of individuals, and found that sleep is important for maintaining brain health and that getting enough healthy sleep can even reduce the risk of developing cognitive decline and Alzheimer’s disease.
 In a number of large studies, researchers saw that people who slept seven hours at night had the lowest risk of developing cognitive decline or dementia, compared to people who slept less or slept more.